Frequently Asked Questions

 How long do I keep my records and tax returns?

 You should keep your records and tax returns for at least 3 years from the date the return was filed or the date the return was required to be filed, whichever is later.
 We highly recommended that you keep these records for at least 7 years, if possible.
+See our Record Retention Guide for more details.

-What college expenses may I deduct?
+What college expenses can I deduct?

 There are several ways you can claim deductions for college expenses on your tax return.
 They are the tuition deduction, the HOPE credit and the Lifetime Learning Credit.
 If we are preparing your return we will determine which ones you qualify for and which one gives you the greatest tax benefit.